RISC-KC/basic_rv32s/guidelines/development_log.md

 But this, too, froze the iverilog simulation; and in Vivado it looked okay, but I observed write enable asserted together with unintended addresses, storing the wrong address into mepc and branching incorrectly.

 Faced with a situation where the logic becomes hard to trace alone, I decided not to add more logic unless refactoring, Timing Closure, and Behavior errors are absent.
-RISC-V principles emphasize strict exception handling, so lacking this behavior may be non-compliant… but what can I do.
+RISC-V principles emphasize strict exception handling, so lacking this behavior may be non-compliant... but what can I do.

 Once again, perfect is the enemy of done.
 Therefore, I commented out the Illegal Instruction–related part up to the current development point, and I’ll verify that I’ve made truly synchronous modules, then move on to fixing the next Combinational Loop.